gheorghitamutu/EBS2023/FinalProject/ReadMe.md

 - rain: A double field for the current rain reading in millimeters.
 - wind: A double field for the current wind speed reading in kilometers per hour.
 - direction: A string field for the current wind direction reading.
-- date: A string field for the date and time of the weather reading in ISO 8601 format.
+- date_timestamp: An int64 field containing the timestamp when the data was generated.
+- generation_timestamp: An int64 field containing the timestamp when data first reached the system.

 ## Complex Publication